isakursun/Responsive-Chat-App/README.md

 <h1>Chat App<h1/>

-A messaging project where we log in with our Google accounts and chat with users present in the same room.
+<p>A messaging project where we log in with our Google accounts and chat with users present in the same room.<p/>

 <h2>Used Technologies<h2/>

-SCSS, Javascript, React and Firebase
+<p>SCSS, Javascript, React and Firebase<p/>

 <h2>Screen<h2/>